leoncvlt/blinkist-scraper/README.md

   --no-scrape           Don't scrape the website, only process existing json
                         files in the dump folder.
 Do not provide email or password with this option.
-  --book BOOK           Scrapes this book only, takes the blinkist url for the
+  --book BOOK           Scrapes this book only, takes the Blinkist URL for the
-                        book(e.g. https://www.blinkist.com/en/books/... or
+                        book (e.g. https://www.blinkist.com/en/books/... or
                         https://www.blinkist.com/en/nc/reader/...)
   --daily-book          Scrapes the free daily book only.
   --books BOOKS         Scrapes the list of books, takes a txt file with the
-                        list of blinkist urls for the books(e.g. https://www.blinkist.com/en/books/... or
+                        list of Blinkist URL's for the books (e.g. https://www.blinkist.com/en/books/... or
                         https://www.blinkist.com/en/nc/reader/...)
   --book-category BOOK_CATEGORY
-                        When scraping a single book, categorize it under this category (works with '--book' only) --categories CATEGORIES [CATEGORIES ...]
+                        When scraping a single book, categorize it under this category (works with '--book' and '--daily-book' only) --categories CATEGORIES [CATEGORIES ...]
-                        Only the categories whose label contains at least one string here will be scraped.Case-insensitive; use
-                        spaces to separate categories. (e.g. '--categories
+                        Only the categories whose label contains at least one string here will be scraped.
+Case-insensitive; use spaces to separate categories. (e.g. '--categories
                         entrep market' will only scrape books under 'Entrepreneurship' and 'Marketing & Sales')